genderkit/genderkit/_resources/clinicians.md

 Some specialist gender services have produced additional guidance for GPs.
 You can find a list of publications from these services including guidance on shared care and prescribing information on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/gender-clinic-publications/).

+It may be appropriate to prescribe hormone therapy *before* a patient has been seen by a specialist clinic.
+See our [Accessing HRT without a diagnosis]({% link _resources/hrt-without-diagnosis.md %}) page for more information.

 ### Updating medical records

 If a patient wants to update their medical records to match a change in gender, name, or title, there is information on how they can do this in our [Updating NHS patient details]({% link _articles/updating-nhs-patient-details.md %}) article.